 Out-of-the-box meeting locations

-You can use unorthodox spaces in the office as make-shift meeting areas to drive variety.
+You can use unorthodox spaces in the office as make-shift conference areas to drive variety.
 For example, you could gather staff around the common area for a brief 15-minute session or use the break room.

 Offsite locations are also an excellent idea for critical meetings.
 While they may cost extra, they are often what a company needs to reassess things and boost employee engagement.
 For starters, they reduce distractions, keep team members focused on the agenda, and encourage camaraderie.

 Staying away from the office environment also removes the sense of pressure most employees attach to their workplaces and allows them to think freely.
-You can organize quarterly or annual offsite meetings, depending on your budget.
+You can organize quarterly or annual offsite meet-ups, depending on your budget.

 · Carefully manage logistics for the staff or let them know well in time if they’re to sort out transportation themselves.

-· Send out the meeting’s plan and schedule in advance to keep them excited and allow them to prepare.
+· Send out the plan and schedule in advance to keep them excited and allow them to prepare.

 · Plan other team-building activities like workshops, games, and presentations.